winglang/docsite/blog/2024-05-29-qa-bot-for-your-docs-with-langchain.md

 ## Wrapping It Up

-So far, we went over the following:
+So far, we have gone over the following:

-- What is Wing?,
+- What is Wing?
 - How to use Wing to create a powerful cloud applications,
 - How to connect it to a Next.js application,
 - How to send data between a Next.js frontend and a Wing backend.